taylorc1009/Predator-GSC/README.md

-Any funcionality found within which may appear to be unjustifiable because of that statement, or even violate it and possibly be recognised as cruel to other players; they only exist for the purpose of protecting one's self and others from players who do have malicious intent (such as DDoS-ing).
+Any funcionality found within which may appear to be unjustifiable because of that statement, or even violate it and possibly be recognised as cruel to other players, only exist for the purpose of protecting one's self and others from players who do have malicious intent (such as DDoS-ing).
 Although, whatever actions are made by users of this project, through the means of any of its features, are all of their own accord - I